Gifted with Dyslexia: Kelly Shy-Maranca Shares a Parent’s Perspective on The Winston School San Antonio

 As our second child integrated into the public school system post-COVID, we instantly knew it was going to be an uphill battle for him.
 We noticed he had many similarities with his older brother’s style of learning, only a little more heightened by his zest for activity.
 I will never forget taking Luke to his first school birthday party and all the classmates playing joyfully together while my son sat on the side of the skating rink—alone.
 When it was time for birthday cake, not a single child sat by my son, nor did they include him in the celebration.
 Luke is so happy and too loving to notice, but Mama Bear took great notice, and that day that we decided Luke should also undergo a psychoeducational evaluation.
 His diagnosis is somewhat like Jake’s in that he has moderate dyslexia; however, Luke also has an extra gift of ADHD, which brings a new component of care and management to our family dynamics.

-Knowing the way Jake immediately took to the Winston School, within weeks of receiving his diagnosis we enrolled Luke at Winston and we have never looked back.
+Knowing the way Jake immediately took to The Winston School, within weeks of receiving his diagnosis we enrolled Luke at Winston and we have never looked back.
 Any parent that you ask about their experience before enrolling at Winston will tell you similar stories of isolation, frustration, inability to obtain appropriate accommodations for learning differences, and the sheer destruction of a child’s self confidence that generally comes with the labeling of these bright kids with learning differences in a public-school setting.
 Once at Winston, our boys immediately began to thrive again.

-Learning Opportunities at the Winston School
+Learning Opportunities at The Winston School

 Regaining self-confidence was the first thing we noticed with both boys, and the benefits kept coming.
 Both began to find renewed interest in academic activities while also being offered opportunities to do amazing extracurricular activities such as welding, woodworking, digital media, and athletics.
 Our boys respond so well to learning by doing rather than sitting at a desk with feet facing forward copying work from a whiteboard.
-At the Winston School, they can apply their gifts to their learning and this has helped both to embrace school.
+At The Winston School, they can apply their gifts to their learning and this has helped both to embrace school.
 Reading used to be such a chore and literally would cause many mental and behavioral breakdowns in our house.
 The ability to flex their learning in the lower school grades provided an opportunity to excel in subjects that they were already comfortable while focusing on subjects that required more attention, therefore continuing to lift and encourage and support the whole child in the learning process.

 We are passionate about helping our kids and other kids succeed through their gift of dyslexia.
 For those parents who are searching for a place where your child can be accepted for the talents that they have, encouraged to learn in a positive way while also receiving extra attention in areas of study that is needed, Winston is a shining beacon of light and hope.